matloff/TidyverseSkeptic/README.md

 entire new generation of R users whose skills in base-R are superficial at best, and who -- most importantly -- feel that R *is* the Tidyverse.

+4. The dominance of the commercial entity RStudio in an open-source project is key:  **It is NOT the case that Tidyverse rose to prominence due to sheer quality in a free market of ideas.
+Hadley has 7 or 8 programmers working full time on Tidy, and as noted, RStudio engages in aggressive educational outreach, heavily promoting Tidy.**
+This is not how open-source projects usually work, where participants work in their free time.

-4. Regardless of being well-intentioned, **RStudio is molding R into its own desired image**.
-That new generation will come to dominate the community, treating Tidyverse as the "real" base, and viewing the actual base-R as something akin to assembly language.
-This might be fine if the R community were unified in viewing Tidyverse as a high-level improvement, but many do not; they are not fans of the syntax and so on, and as noted, are worried about the slow performance of Tidy.
+5. **Regardless of being well-intentioned, RStudio is molding R into its own desired image.**  That new generation will come to dominate the community, treating Tidyverse as the "real" base, and viewing the actual base-R as something akin to assembly language.
+This might be fine if the R community were unified in viewing Tidyverse as a high-level improvement, but many do not; they are not impressed by the syntax and so on, and as noted, are worried about the slow performance of Tidy.

-5. That new generation will often be biased against non-Tidyverse job seekers, non-Tidyverse CRAN packages, and academics who submit non-Tidyverse data science research papers and grant proposals.
-They will have no choice but to bend to RStudio's wishes.
-Then **RStudio will have succeeded in an end-run around the governing body of the R language**.
+6. That new generation will often be biased against non-Tidyverse job seekers, non-Tidyverse CRAN packages, and academics who submit non-Tidyverse data science research papers and grant proposals.  **They will have no choice but to bend to RStudio's wishes.**

-6. For the above reasons, **RStudio is essentially operating as a monopolist**.
-It is not a financial monopoly, since R is free and RStudio does not directly benefit monetarily from the Tidyverse, but it is a classical monopoly in terms dominance of a single product, unfair competition and stifled innovation.
-Though again this is well-intentioned and the severity of the dominance is not yet complete, the adverse impacts are very serious and worsening.
+7. For the above reasons, **RStudio is essentially operating as a monopolist.**  It's not a monopoly in the financial sense -- Tidyverse is not directly enhancing RStudio's profitability -- and, as noted, is not intentional, but the result is classicly monopolistic, in the sense of one product dominating a market.
+The adverse impacts are grave.

-7. **The popularity of the Tidyverse is thus not a case a superior product rising to the top in a free market**.
-RStudio has seven or eight programmers working full time on developing Tidy, and the firm engages in broad, vigorous actions to promote the product, especially with the educational community.
-This is in great contrast to the open-source model of a large number of developers working in their spare time.

-8. One key example of the pernicious effects of this monopolistic situation is that RStudio's **promotion of the Tidyverse has alarmingly impeded the progress and adoption of technologically superior packages**, notably **data.table**.
+8. One key example of the pernicious effects of this monopolistic situation is that RStudio's promotion of the Tidyverse has alarmingly impeded the progress and adoption of technologically superior packages, notably **data.table**.
 Most in the "Tidyverse generation" are unaware of anything outside the Tidyverse.
 For instance, Hadley's book, *R for Data Science*, with Garrett Grolemund, barely mentions **data.table**.

 9. RStudio's development of the Tidyverse is a good thing, and those who like its philosophy should use it.
-My objection is in Point 5 above.
+One of R's biggest pluses is the huge CRAN code repository, which I use heavily, and Tidyverse is a fine addition to it.
+My objection is in Point 6 above.
 I would give as an example the fact that R has various object-oriented programming (OOP) paradigms to choose from, such as S3, S4 and R6.
 I think it's great that, e.g., R6 is available, but I don't want to be forced to use it.
 (Just an example; both the Tidyverse and I use S3.)

-10. A major reason offered by RStudio for promoting the Tidyverse is that it makes R easier to teach to non-programmers.
-As a longtime, award-winning educator, I very strongly dispute this.  **I would argue that the Tidyverse makes R *harder* to learn**.
+10. A major reason offered by RStudio for promoting the Tidyverse is that it makes R easier to teach to non-programmers. **I would argue that the Tidyverse makes R *harder* to learn for this group.**

-11. **RStudio could easily remedy the situation**.
-I have recommendations at the end of this essay.
+11. **RStudio can easily remedy the situation.**  I have recommendations at the end of this essay.

 # dplyr vs. data.table

 The **dplyr** package is a featured app of the Tidyverse developed by Hadley, so I'll use this as an example at several points in this essay.
-Note, though, that it is merely an example, not the core point of this essay.

 **Dplyr** borrowed a number of ideas from the earlier **data.table** by Matt Dowle.
 One of Hadley's major motivations was to give the user a